matheusbach/masternode-auto/README.md

 ## Usage:
 Login with MasterNode User set on install Script
 ```
-zcore-cli mnsync status
+rdct-cli mnsync status
-zcore-cli getinfo
+rdct-cli getinfo
-zcore-cli masternode status #This command will show your masternode status
+rdct-cli masternode status #This command will show your masternode status
 ```

-Also, if you want to check/start/stop **zcore** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **rdctoken** , run one of the following commands as **root**:

 ```
 systemctl status USER.service #To check the service is running.
-systemctl start USER.service #To start zcore service.
+systemctl start USER.service #To start rdctoken service.
-systemctl stop USER.service #To stop zcore service.
+systemctl stop USER.service #To stop rdctoken service.
-systemctl is-enabled USER.service #To check whetether zcore service is enabled on boot or not.
+systemctl is-enabled USER.service #To check whetether rdctoken service is enabled on boot or not.
 ```
 ***